tiyashbasu/Cache_Side_Channel_Tester/other_tools/radamsa-master/README.md

 Radamsa can be thought as the cat UNIX tool, which manages to break the data in often interesting ways as it flows through.
 It has also support for generating more than one output at a time and acting as a TCP server or client, in case such things are needed.

 Use of radamsa will be demonstrated by means of small examples.
-We will use the bc arbitrary precision calculator as an example target program.
+We will use the bc arbitrary precision calculator as an example target target_name.

 In the simplest case, from scripting point of view, radamsa can be used to fuzz data going through a pipe.